deckhouse/deckhouse/modules/031-linstor/docs/FAQ.md

 for more details read the next section

-## What is actual perfomance and reliability of LINSTOR?
+## Performance and reliability notes and comparison to Ceph

 We take a practical view of the issue.
 A difference of several tens of percent - in practice it never matters.
 The difference is several times or more important.
 - Sequential read and write do not matter, because on any technology they always run into the network (which is 10Gb/s, which is 1Gb/s).
 From a practical point of view, this indicator can be completely ignored.